 Online Websites: Job searching sites like Indeed, Glassdoor, Monster, Flex Jobs, etc are great sources to find various part-time jobs.
 Students may keep on applying to the best jobs on the websites until they get one.

 Student Unions: Student unions are elected representatives on campus who are responsible for conducting various events, sometimes organising the cafeteria.
-International students can contact student unions on their campus to know about vacancies.
+International students can contact the student unions on their campus to know about vacancies.

 Social Media: Join social media student/university groups on Facebook where updates about the latest jobs are posted and discussed.